-HOLIDAY CLOSURE – MEMORIAL DAY, MAY 29 – The Port of Vancouver USA will be closed for receipt and delivery of cargo on Monday, May 29, 2017, in observance of Memorial Day.
-Vessel activity will not be interrupted.
-The administration office will also be closed.
+HOLIDAY CLOSURE – INDEPENDENCE DAY, JULY 4 – The Port of Vancouver USA, will be closed for receipt and delivery of cargo on Monday, July 3, Tuesday, July 4 and Wednesday, July, 5, 2017, in honor of the July 4th Independence Day holiday.
+Vessel activity will not be interrupted on July 3 and 4, however overtime rates apply.
+July 5 is an ILWU no-work holiday, so there will be no cargo activity.
+The admin office will also be closed on July 4.

 Jobs and the Economy

 Port of Vancouver USA plays a key role in our local and regional economy.
 The port makes investments in our facilities and leverages these improvements with private investment and other funding to attract jobs and development in Vancouver.
 Port facilities are leased to customers and tenants that generate jobs, infuse business into the economy, contribute to state and local taxes and provide our region with access to the global marketplace.

 Every four to five years, the Port of Vancouver USA commissions a study to measure our economic impact in Southwest Washington.
 2014 was a record-breaking year for the port and it shows in the most recent economic study conducted by Martin Associates: